Smarter, more manageable encryption

 Smartkeys can be organized into four general categories.
 While every organization’s implementation will be tailored to meet its specific security needs and user profiles, most companies will use a combination of Smartkey types to obtain the right combination of data security and user access.

-Community Smartkeys: Community keys are created using the PKWARE Enterprise Manager console and are owned by the company’s Smartcrypt security administrators.
+Community Smartkeys: Community keys are created using the PKWARE Enterprise Manager console and are owned by the company’s PKWARE security administrators.
 These keys are associated with security groups or individuals defined in the organization’s Active Directory and cannot be shared with users outside the company.

 Policy Smartkeys: Policy keys facilitate access to encrypted information by administrators, auditors, and automated processes such as data loss prevention scanning.
-Smartcrypt can be configured so that every encryption operation includes one or more policy keys in addition to the Smartkey selected by the encrypting user.
+PKWARE can be configured so that every encryption operation includes one or more policy keys in addition to the Smartkey selected by the encrypting user.

 No matter which type of Smartkey is used in an encryption operation, administrators can include policy keys to ensure that the organization will always be able to access an encrypted file, even if the user who encrypted it has left the organization.